gkapfham/sbst2016-presentation/README.md

 I have found that some versions of Chrome and Chromium do not quickly load the full-screen images that I use as backgrounds.
-If you notice this problem as well, then I would encourage you to "serve" the presentation with a local Web server, such as the Ruby-based one called [jlong/serve](https://github.com/jlong/serve).
+If you notice this problem as well, then I would encourage you to "serve" the presentation with a local Web server, such as the Ruby-based one available at [jlong/serve](https://github.com/jlong/serve).
 If you adopt this approach, then you should type the following command:

 ```shell
 serve 4100